 3. Set a win to loss ratio

-Note that no strategy wins all the time and when you’re trading you’re going to have trades that lose, and you’re going to have trades that make a profit.
-The trick is to make more profit from those winning trades compared to your losses from losing trades.
-One of the largest US retail Forex brokers, after studying millions of trades made by their clients, has reached to the found that even though their retail traders were more often right than wrong they were still losing money.
+One of the largest US retail Forex brokers, after studying millions of trades made by their clients, found that even though their retail traders were more often right than wrong they were still losing money.
 They concluded that the sole reason why traders lose money over the long haul is that “they lose more money on their losing trades than they make on their winning trades.”

 Forex trading is not a moneymaking business, a market-prediction business or even a part of the finance sector.
-I think the most important thing to understand about forex trading is that Forex traders are all in a risk management business, and we have to think of ourselves as a company that manage risk, and thus our guiding principle should be our risk to reward ratio.
-The higher our risk to reward ratio is, the bigger the chances are that we will survive in this business with continued growth in our capital base.
+Forex traders are in a risk management business, and we have to think of ourselves as a company that manages risk.
+The higher our risk to reward ratio is, the greater success a Forex trader will have.